 - Trackable key HR information based on country-specific requirements

-- Provide employees with a personalized profile page, where they can manage and view benefits, request time off, and more
+- Provide employees with a personalised profile page, where they can manage and view benefits, request time off, and more

 - Analytics for real-time insight to the entire workforce